HUGHNew/DiffGap/README.md

 # python -m pipeline configs/sampling.yml sampling_results/reproduce sample # for pipeline starts from sampling
 # python -m pipeline "no matter" sampling_results/reproduce eval # for pipeline for evaluation
 ```
-or you can manually run the script for each stage like TargetDiff or BindDM.
+Or you can manually run the script for each stage like TargetDiff or BindDM.

 > We remove the `{train,sample,evaluate}.py` in **BindDM**
 > because they are just the copies of the `{train,sample,evaluate}_diffusion.py` in `scripts`.